Church News for Sunday May 11th

 Please pray and be generous as we remember God’s generosity to us!

 Come and join us this Sunday at either 9am or 4pm.
-We are going to be hearing from God’s word as Tony Galea preaches to us from Proverbs 22:6-15 with a sermon called ” Wisdom and Family”
+We are going to be hearing from God’s word as Tony Galea preaches to us from 1 John 1 with a sermon called ” Truth About Us”

 After church we’ll have brunch in the morning and dinner in the evening, so there’s plenty of time to chat together!

-Every day (except Sundays) we meet at 7am online for an online half-hour morning prayer time at zoom.jamberooanglican.com and you’re very welcome to join us!
+Every day (except Sundays) we meet online at 7am for a half-hour morning prayer time at zoom.jamberooanglican.com and you’re very welcome to join us!

 See you on Sunday, God willing!